sequana/resources/sequanix/gene_regulation.rst

 Gene regulation example
 ============================

-This page shows how to load and execute a Snakemake pipeline from the Gene-regulation library (Rioualen et al, 2017) within the Sequanix application (Desvillechabrol et al, 2017).
+This page shows how to load and execute a Snakemake pipeline from the **Gene-regulation** library (Rioualen et al, 2017) within the Sequanix application (Desvillechabrol et al, 2017).
 This tutorial is a snapshot (June 2017) of the official (and up-to-date) tutorial available on gene-regulation documentation web page http://gene-regulation.readthedocs.io/en/latest/tutorials.html

 We will use one of the pipeline from the Gene-regulation library to demonstrate that **Sequanix** can load a third-party snakemake pipeline: here, the ChIP-seq pipeline.

-The following pipeline (ChIP-seq) depends on the gene-regulation library.
-The pipeline requires some data to be copied in the the directory where will be installed the library.
-So let us first define a directory.
+The ChIP-seq pipeline is part of the gene-regulation library, which needs to be installed.
+We also need to install **Sequana**.
+This pipeline requires some data to be copied in the the directory where will be installed the **Gene-regulation** library as well.

+Let us first define a directory.

 Create workdir
 --------------